shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/basic-blocks.md

 }
 {% endhighlight %}

 This is almost exactly the same as our `ItemBase` class except it extends `Block` instead of `Item`.
-It sets the unlocalized and registry names, has a method to register the item model, and has an overriden version of `Block#setCreativeTab` that returns a `BlockBase`.
+It sets the unlocalized and registry names, has a method to register the item model, and has an overridden version of `Block#setCreativeTab` that returns a `BlockBase`.

 We'll also create a `BlockOre` class which extends `BlockBase` to make adding ore's a little easier.